North Yorkshire

 Road travel

-In Scarborough there is pay and display car parking in many areas around the town, including around its Marine Drive, but this can soon fill at the peak of the holiday season.
+The A64, a single carriageway road with short sections of dual carriageway, connects Scarborough with In Scarborough there is pay and display car parking in many areas around the town, including around its Marine Drive, but this can soon fill at the peak of the holiday season.
 Permit, disc and restricted time parking operates on some streets.

 Park and ride buses operate from car parks at Filey Road and Seamer Road, providing 15-minute journeys into Scarborough between 7am and after 6pm every day.